trueos/pcbsd/src-qt5/docs/controlpanel.rst

 is set by the desktop selector, you will see every utility that is available, depending upon which desktops are currently installed.
 You can change which desktops are installed using :ref:`AppCafe®`.

-The following utilities are found in the Control Panel of a PC-BSD® system, regardless of the desktop that is installed:
+The following utilities are found in the Control Panel of a PC-BSD® system, regardless of which desktops are installed:

 **Software and updates**